nielskee/draft-articles/tech-hiring-pt1.md

 None of these things need to be part of a formal performance process, and none of them need any kind of coordination by a central learning team.
 They should happen spontaneously, continuously and organically in teams.
-Don't kill the vibe by trying to manage it, just give people the time, space and support to learn.
+Don't kill the vibe by trying to manage it, but give people the time, space and support to learn.

-For many organisations, these things are a significant cultural shift, but it's a good shift.
-If this idea is new to you, think of it as the first step towards the culture of trust, empowerment and autonomy your company needs to thrive in the digital era.
+For many organisations, these approaches represent a significant cultural shift, but it's a good shift.
+If these idea are new to you, think of them as the first step towards the culture of trust, empowerment and autonomy your company needs to thrive in the digital era.

 - Hire developers at the start of the career, and mentor and support them.